inemtsev/hugo_blog/content/posts/kotlin-dsl-by-example.md

         if(name.isBlank()) throw IllegalArgumentException("Stage name must not be blank")

         val builder = StageBuilder(name)
-        builder.init() // apply the passed lambda onto the builder stages.add(builder.build()) // add result of builder into our internal collection }
+        builder.init() // apply the passed lambda to the builder stages.add(builder.build()) // add result of builder into our internal collection }
 }